THE RECORDING WILL AUTOPLAY ON MUTE - PLEASE CHANGE SETTINGS ON THE PLAYER TO LISTEN

 Becoming Romanian was a co-created performative exhibition that took place on Thurs 21 April at 6.30pm at Centrul de Educational Theater Center Replika.

-The event is curated by myself, and is the second in the series happening across Europe (Becoming Czech in March 2022, Becoming Alman in May and Becoming British in June).
-It will feature the work of two migrant visual artists now based in Bucharest.
+It explored the relationship of first generation migrants in Bucharest through visual art, performance and discussion and was the second in the series of happening across Europe (Becoming Czech in March 2022, Becoming Alman in May 2022 and Becoming British in June 2022)

 Perform Europe is an EU-funded project aimed to rethink how performing arts works are presented across borders in a more inclusive, sustainable and balanced way by testing new touring and distribution practices and providing policy recommendations for a future EU support scheme.
 This 18-month journey includes a research phase, launching a digital platform, testing a support scheme, and designing policy recommendations.